unageek/graphest/docs/build.md

 1. Node.js and MSYS2

-   Open PowerShell as an administrator, then run:
+   Open Windows PowerShell as an administrator, then run:

    ```ps
    choco install msys2 nodejs